martijnbolt/tau/README.md

 # Tauchain explainer
-This document is an attempt to describe and explain tauchain for the masses.
+This document is an attempt to describe and explain [tauchain](https://github.com/IDNI/) for the masses.
 ## Approach
 Read the first 3 official blogs on idni.org (in reverse order, see sources below) and rewrite the contents in such a way every (somewhat educated) person can understand and validate.
 ## Status
 Current status is collecting and reading up on existing resources found in the IRC chat, telegram and online.
 Found resources are documented in this file under sources and content.
 ## Process
 If a new resource is found, it is added to the list of sources below for curation.
 After reading/watching a source from the sources list an excerpt is added to the content, with a link to the source.
-The link is then removed from the sources list.
+The link is removed from the sources list when all relevant content from the source is added to the content of this document.

 # Content
 1. Abstract with the basics
 1. what problems it solves, the purpose for which Tauchain was invented